Ben Thuy Bridge 2: Construction

 In 1990, the original Ben Thuy Bridge was open to traffic and quickly became a major link in the National Route 1.
 A number of accidents called into the question both the structural integrity of the original bridge and its ability to handle the ever-increasing traffic from Vietnam's bustling economic activity.
 In 2008, a 1.26 billion VND project budget was approved for the construction of a second Ben Thuy bridge.
 Construction was managed and completed by the Civil Engineering Construction Corporation No.4 (Cienco4) using the "Build-Operate-Transfer" model.
 By 2012, construction was complete and a groundbreaking ceremony was held on the bridge.

 Operation

-On September of 2012, the bridge was opened to traffic.
-In June of 2014, staff installed a low-speed dynamic weighing system to work in conjunction with the toll stations.
+In September 2012, the bridge was opened to traffic.
+In June 2014, staff installed a low-speed dynamic weighing system to work in conjunction with the toll stations.
 The system showed that from June 26 to July 5 of 2014, approximately 27,000 vehicles crossed the bridge and about 12,000 vehicles among those were overloaded vehicles.
 In 2017, complaints grew over rising tolls to cross the bridge with the resulting pressure culminating in a 50% reduction in fees.